Almarch/pygotchi/README.md

 Update the docker daemon to forbid direct iptables manipulation by docker and to enable IPv6.

-**Warning**: this will overwrite `/etc/docker/daemon.json`.
+**Warning**: this overwrites `/etc/docker/daemon.json`.
 If you already have custom parameters, edit the file instead of overwriting it.

 ```sh
 echo '{